What is Interprocess Communication?

 An Independent process is one that neither affects nor gets affected by other processes in the system.

 The cooperating process is a process that affects other processes or can get affected by the other processes in the system.

-The cooperating process shares data and information for several reasons like sharing the same piece of information, increasing computation speed, executing multiple tasks at a time.
+The cooperating process shares data and information for several reasons.
+These reasons include sharing the same piece of information, increasing computation speed, and executing multiple tasks at a time.
 Interprocess communication is a mechanism of sharing data and information among the cooperating processes.

 Two Methods of Interprocess Communication